Moab Elopement Guide: Advice From A Local Photographer

 We generally advise against the height of summer in Moab for your elopement: it’s scorching hot in the desert in July and August and, well, it can all get rather unpleasant just by being outside.
 Think running makeup and sweat patches!

-If this is the only time you can make it, don’t worry, there and ways to manage the heat and we’ll ALWAYS make it work: but consider this advanced warning that you’ll need to be prepared to get up for sunrise and to hide away in the heat of the day.
+If this is the only time you can make it, don’t worry, there and ways to manage the heat: consider this advanced warning that you’ll need to be prepared to get up for sunrise and to hide away in the heat of the day.

-So, probably much better if you can time your Moab elopement for spring or fall, even winter!
+So, it’s much better if you can time your Moab elopement for spring or fall, even winter!

 Fall is equally lovely.
 Similar temperatures and crowds.
-And you could combine your Moab elopement with a trip to Ouray in Colorado and catch the spectacular fall colors of the forest there.
+And you could combine your Moab elopement with a trip to Ouray in Colorado and catch the spectacular fall colors of the Aspen forests there.

 We really enjoy winter in the desert!
 Something about the white snow contrasted with the red rock is totally magical.
 Just be prepared, it does get COLD!
 People often assume the desert is hot all year round…